An Optimal Separation of Randomized and Quantum Query Complexity: Introduction

 \section{Introduction}

 Understanding the relative power of quantum and classical computing is of basic importance in theoretical computer science.
 This question has been studied most actively in the \emph{query model}, which is tractable enough to allow unconditional lower bounds yet rich enough to capture most of the known quantum algorithms.
 Illustrative examples include the quantum algorithms of Deutsch and Jozsa~\cite{deutschjozsa1992rapid}, Bernstein and Vazirani~\cite{bernstein-vazirani93}, Grover~\cite{grover96search}, and Shor's period-finding~\cite{shor94factoring}.
 In the query model, the task is to evaluate a fixed function $f$ on an unknown $n$-bit input $x$.
 In the classical setting, query algorithms are commonly referred to as \emph{decision trees. }A decision tree accesses the input one bit at a time, choosing the bits to query in adaptive fashion.
 The objective is to determine $f(x)$ by querying as few bits as possible.
 The minimum number of queries needed to determine $f(x)$ in the worst case is called the \emph{query complexity of $f$}.
 The quantum model is a far-reaching generalization of the classical decision tree whereby all bits can be queried in superposition with a single query.
 The catch is that the outcomes of those queries are then also in superposition, and it is not clear a priori whether quantum query algorithms are more powerful than decision trees.
-The focus of our paper is on the \emph{bounded-error} regime, where the query algorithm (quantum or classical) is allowed to err with small constant probability on any given input.
+We focus on the \emph{bounded-error} regime, where the query algorithm (quantum or classical) is allowed to err on any given input with probability $\epsilon$ for some constant $\epsilon<1/2$.

 The comparative power of randomized and quantum query algorithms has been studied for more than two decades.
 In pioneering work, Deutsch and Jozsa~\cite{deutschjozsa1992rapid} gave a quantum query algorithm that solves, with a single query, a problem on $n$ bits that any deterministic decision tree needs at least $n/2$ queries to solve.
 Unfortunately, this separation does not apply to the more subtle, bounded-error setting.
 This was addressed in follow-up work by Simon~\cite{simon97power}, who exhibited a problem with bounded-error quantum query complexity $O(\log^{2}n)$ and randomized query complexity $\Omega(\sqrt{n})$.
 These are striking examples of the computational advantages afforded by the quantum model.